You only need to submit this information once, not each time you log in. The only time you will need to resubmit this information is if it changes.

 The voltage supplied in electrical outlets, as well as the outlet type, varies in countries throughout the world, so in order to charge your devices when you visit another country, it’s important to check the voltage and outlet requirements of your host country.

 Be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers, hairdryers, and hair straightening devices to list a few.
-You will not be able to use these electrical appliances in Tanzania without an adaptor and converter.
+You will not be able to use these electrical appliances in Vietnam without an adaptor and converter.

-Check your devices and determine if you will need to bring along a converter and/or an adaptor.
+In either case, check your devices and determine if you will need to bring along a converter and/or an adaptor.

 INTERNATIONAL CELL PHONE USE